-- clinicians at all career stages – from trainee doctor to consultant – particularly with those who choose to pursue a career in one of the physician specialties
+- clinicians at all career stages, and particularly by providing educational and professional support to doctors who pursue a career in one of the 30 physician specialties

-- national bodies in the NHS; we meet regularly with national leaders, and have formal channels for contributing to many areas of work.
+- national bodies – we meet regularly with national healthcare leaders to represent physicians’ needs, and contribute to many areas of healthcare policy

 - our faculties, specialist societies and other medical royal colleges, so that physicians and other healthcare professionals have a powerful and unified voice.